Aurora Logo

 The Aurora airline logo is a great example of a minimalistic design that is so expressive that it doesn’t require any additional embellishments.
 The emblem speaks of endless development, improvement, and growth.
 The carrier is a leader in its region and strives to provide passengers with the best conditions and maximum comfort on board.

-The company’s name, Aurora, is written in the logo’s center, reminiscent of the magical northern light, Aurora Borealis.
+The company’s name, Aurora, is centered in the logo, reminiscent of the magical northern light, the Aurora Borealis.
 This gives the impression that the company’s aircraft are traveling around the globe, breathing a magical atmosphere into their engines.

-The logo’s symbol is the number “8” in the upper right corner, tilted to the left, and made in the same blue color as the company name.
-This figure symbolizes infinity, which refers to the endless possibilities that the airline provides to its customers.
+The logo’s symbol is the number “8” in the upper-right corner, tilted left, and in the same blue as the company name.
+This figure symbolizes infinity, representing the endless possibilities the airline offers its customers.

 Aurora: Brand overview